 Database Autonomy Service (DAS) provides the automatic SQL optimization feature that contains automatic index creation and deletion.
 The automatic index creation feature uses online data definition language (DDL) statements that are supported by the native MySQL kernel.
 This prevents table locking issues that may be caused by traditional indexing.
 This topic describes how to enable automatic index creation.

-- An ApsaraDB RDS for MySQL instance of High-availability Edition or Enterprise Edition or a PolarDB for MySQL instance of Cluster Edition or Archive Database Edition is connected to DAS.
+- An ApsaraDB RDS for MySQL instance of the High-availability or Enterprise Edition or a PolarDB for MySQL instance of the Cluster or Archive Database Edition is connected to DAS.

 - The Enable Autonomy Service switch is turned on for the database instance.
 For more information, see Autonomy center.